Brian Burke (ice hockey): Early career

 In 1987, he was hired by Pat Quinn to be the director of hockey operations for the Vancouver Canucks.
 In the 1992–93 season, he left that job to become general manager of the Hartford Whalers.
 Burke stepped down after one year in Hartford, so he could join the NHL front office as executive vice president and director of hockey operations, under league commissioner Gary Bettman.
 In that role, he served as the league's chief disciplinarian.

 Vancouver Canucks

 The Sedins with the Vancouver Canucks.
-Burke drafted both players in the first round of the 1999 NHL Entry Draft as the general manager of the Canucks.
+Burke drafted both players in the first round of the 1999 NHL entry draft as the general manager of the Canucks.

 In 1998, he became general manager of the Vancouver Canucks.
 With the Canucks, he was credited with reviving the ailing franchise and increasing attendance, with the drafting and signing of several key players such as Daniel Sedin, Henrik Sedin and Ryan Kesler, as the team won a playoff series and captured a division title.
 Following the 2003–04 NHL season, Canucks ownership chose not to renew Burke's contract for the GM position.
 Burke then briefly worked as an analyst for NHL games on both CBC and TSN.
 Burke's total record with the Canucks was 219-181-68-24.

-Criticism

-Brian Burke faced public criticism for his treatment of forward Peter Zezel.
-Zezel had requested he be traded to an East Coast team in order to be closer to Toronto where he could see and spend more time with his 5-year old niece who had terminal cancer.
-Instead, Burke sent Zezel out to the Anaheim Ducks, the NHL city furthest away from Toronto.
-As a result, Zezel retired from the NHL.
-Only after public and media outcry did Burke decide to buy out Zezel's contract.